MicrosoftDocs/fabric-docs/docs/data-factory/connector-fhir.md

 # Set up your FHIR data connection

-This article outlines the steps to create an FHIR data connection.
+This article outlines the steps to create a FHIR data connection.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]